meltemergul/meltemergul/README.md

 - 👋 Hi, I’m @meltemergul
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Pyhton and English
+- 🌱 I’m currently learning SQL and English
 - 📫 How to reach me meltemergul34@gmail.com